matthiaskoenig/annotatedb/README.md

 * `adb kibana` http://localhost:5610/ - elasticsearch visualization

-In later releases the installation will be simplified, i.e., prebuild docker containers will be available from dockerhub.
+In later releases the installation will be simplified, i.e., prebuild docker containers will be available from dockerhub (see [#32](https://github.com/matthiaskoenig/annotatedb/issues/32)).

 ## REST webservice
 [[^]](https://github.com/matthiaskoenig/annotatedb#-annotatedb) `AnnotateDB` provides `REST` endpoints for querying the database at https://annotatedb.com/api/v1.